deer-marketing-lab/dsms-lecture-ugc-ratings/README.md

 ## Introduction

-Slides for the User Generated Content Lecture of Digital and Social Media Strategies
+Slides for the User Generated Content & Online Reputation Lecture of Digital and Social Media Strategies

 Slides are a xaringan presentation and are built to html and pdf using the Snakemake workflow management system.
 I also manage R's package dependencies with `renv`.